walinejs/waline/docs/src/en/features/style.md

 import '@waline/client/dist/waline-meta.css';
 ```

+## Customize Styles

+### CSS Variables

+You can find default values for CSS variables used by Waline in normal and darkmode at [Client Reference → CSS Variables](../reference/client/style.md).

+If it differs from your site style, you can override the corresponding CSS variable yourself.

 ## Box Shadow

 If you are using a theme that uses shadows (`box-shadow`) instead of borders, you can modify the display effect of Waline by modifying `--waline-border` and `--waline-box-shadow`, e.g.: